whh14/DSND_T2_P4/README.md

 ### File Descriptions
-dog_app.ipynb: jupyter notebook file consist of step by step demostration of building of the dog breed classifier pipeline.
+dog_app.ipynb: jupyter notebook file consist of step by step demostration of building of the dog breed classifier pipeline. dog_app.html: a html verison of the jupyter notebook file for reading and easy access.

 ### Instructions for jupyter notebook
 To run the jupyter notebook file, install all the necessary packages and run the jupyter notebook from a conda environment